QuantEcon/econometrics/Notebook_03_finite/finite_text.rst

 emphasis we put on the estimation error versus the misspecification error.

--  If the overall value level of the cost is low then the decision rule will likely pick an action from a large class for which the misspecification is less of an issue.
+-  If the overall level of the cost is low then the decision rule will likely pick an action from a large class for which the misspecification is less of an issue.
--  If the overall value level of the cost is high then the decision rule will likely pick an action from a small class for which the estimation error is typically not so severe.
+-  If the overall level of the cost is high then the decision rule will likely pick an action from a small class for which the estimation error is typically not so severe.